 In semiconductors, the relaxation time T does not change with temperature but the number density of free electrons increases exponentially with the increase in temperature.
 Hence the conductivity increases but resistivity decreases.

-As the temperature increases, inter-ionic attraction decreases, and also viscous forces decreases, the ions move more freely.
+As the temperature increases, inter-ionic attraction decreases, and also viscous forces decrease, the ions move more freely.
 Hence conductivity increases and resistivity increases and resistivity decrease.

 Why alloys are used for making standard resistors?